ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

    <b>Figure 1:</b> Risk standard error (indicating stability) and recall mean (indicating diversity) of different truncation sampling methods at different risk levels using different models.
 The corresponding parameter of each method at a given risk level is also provided.
 The best and worst scores are marked in bold and blue, respectively.
 For more detailed results, please refer to appendix A.1 in the paper.
 </p>

+Metrics:
-**Metrics**: Recall mean indicates the diversity of a sampling method, while risk standard error indicates the adaptability of a sampling method.
+  - **Recall** Mean indicates the diversity of a sampling method.
+  - **Risk Standard Error** indicates the adaptability of a sampling method.
 Notably, a lower risk standard error at a given risk level will lead to less amount of total risk in the auto-regressive generation process.
 For more details, please refer to our paper.